This article introduces the most relevant digital signature standards for global players, governments and banks.

 Digital Signature Standard

 The Digital Signature Standard (DSS) was developed by the United States National Security Agency (NSA) and put into use by the National Institute of Standards and Technology (NIST) in 1994.
-Since July 2013 when DSS was announced under Federal Information Processing Standard (FIPS) 186, all departments and agencies of the United States government have been required to use this standard to protect sensitive unclassified information.
+Since 2013, the Federal Information Processing Standard (FIPS) 186 requires all departments and agencies of the United States government to use DSS to protect sensitive unclassified information.
 DSS makes use of the digital signature algorithm (DSA) to generate digital signatures that are assigned both private and public keys.
 Only the message sender has knowledge of their private key, while the message recipient can use the public key to verify the integrity of the sender’s digital signature.

 Regulation (EU) No. 910/2014, referred to as the eIDAS Regulation was enacted by the European Parliament in July 2014 and fully adopted by the European Commission by September 8, 2015 as an expansion of Directive 1999/93/EC.
 The intent of this regulation was to enable seamless and secure electronic interactions between citizens, businesses and governments to promote trust that would help build economic and social development through Digital Single Market.
 This standard provided a foundation to enable users the ability to safely access services and conduct both online and cross-border transactions with “one click.”

 - Use of national electronic identification schemes (eIDs) that allows citizens and businesses alike access to services, such as health services within other EU member countries that use eIDs.